majkelx/astwro/docs/notebooks/deriving_psf_stenson.rst

     sorted_stars.renumber()

-Here we write sorted list back info photometry file at default name (overwriting existing one), because it's convinient to use default files in next commands.
+Here we write sorted list back info photometry file at default name (overwriting existing one), because it's convenient to use default files in next commands.

 .. code:: python